gthvn0/scdev_module/README.md

 # scdev_module

-A Simple Char DEVice kernel module
+A Simple Char DEVice kernel module.
+It has been tested on Ubuntu.